vladen/aerobus/doc/readme.md

 **Returns**: <code>[Aerobus](#Aerobus)</code> - New instance of Aerobus class wrapped to function resolving channels and sections and exposing some additional API members.
 **Throws**:

-- If any option is of unsupported type (boolean, function, object, string).
-Or if option object contains non-string or empty "delimiter" property.
-Or if option object contains non-function "error" property.
-Or if option object contains non-function "trace" property.
-Or if option object contains non-object "channel" property.
-Or if option object contains non-object "message" property.
-Or if option object contains non-object "section" property.
-Or if option string is empty.
+- If any option is of unsupported type (boolean, function, object, string); or option object contains non-string or empty "delimiter" property; or option object contains non-function "error" property; or option object contains non-function "trace" property; or option object contains non-object "channel" property; or option object contains non-object "message" property; or option object contains non-object "section" property. or option string is empty.

 **Params**
-- parameters <code>String</code> | <code>function</code> | <code>object</code> - The boolean value defining default bubbling behavior.
-And/or the string delimiter of hierarchical channel names (dot by default).
-And/or the error callback, invoked asynchronously with (error, message) arguments when any subscriber throws.
-And/or the object literal with settings to configure (bubbles, delimiter, error, trace) and extesions for internal classes: channel, message and section.
+- parameters <code>String</code> | <code>function</code> | <code>object</code> - The boolean value defining default bubbling behavior; and/or the string delimiter of hierarchical channel names (dot by default); and/or the error callback, invoked asynchronously with (error, message) arguments when any subscriber throws; and/or the object literal with settings to configure (bubbles, delimiter, error, trace) and extesions for internal classes: channel, message and section.